Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

 Since ACA executes as a JavaScript application in the browser and communicates with OpenContent on the server, you must account for the Same Origin Policy.
 There are two ways to handle this:

 1. Deploy the ACA war to the same Application Server that's running OpenContent.
 This ensures that ACA is sourced from the same server and port as OpenContent.

-Note - for this to work, the application server port must be accessible to the end user's browser.
+   > **Note:** for this to work, the application server port must be accessible to the end user's browser.

 2. Front all communication from ACA to OpenContent through a web server.

    * Install ACA on `http://{server1}:9090/ocms`